The Group plays all year round on a new purpose-designed playing terrain, funded and built by the Sports Park’s Associate club, Petanque Wallingford.

 Rosemary Garner 24/01/2017

-A new bridge group has been formed to suit intermediate players.
-This is a very new group and is looking for new members.
+This newish group proved very popular very quickly and is now, unfortunately, full.
 It is hoped, but not definite, that a beginners group can also be started.